Jaime Valdés: International career

 Valdés capped for Chile under-20 team at 2001 FIFA World Youth Championship.
 He made his senior debut in the same year, on 24 April 2001 against Uruguay.
 He replaced Ítalo Díaz in the 57th minute.
 In the same year, he made an appearance for Chile B in the friendly match against Catalonia on 28 December.

 He was included in Chile's 30-men provisional 2010 FIFA World Cup squad, but later dropped after he played the warm-up match against Mexico on 16 May 2010.
 Valdés and Roberto Cereceda were substituted at half time by Jean Beausejour and Gonzalo Jara.

 He also capped once in 2006, a match that Chile against 2006 FIFA World Cup qualifier Ivory Coast on 30 May 2006.
 He was replaced by Jorge Francisco Vargas in the 60th minute.

 He was also called up to the senior Chile squad for a friendly against the United States in January 2015.

-Outside professional football

-Charity matches
+Post-retirement

+On 2 May 2023, Valdés announced his retirement as a professional player, becoming the sport manager of Deportes Linares.
+He was the co-owner of the club until the beginning of 2025.

 In September 2014, he was invited to play the "Match for the Peace" at Rome organized by the Pope Francis and Javier Zanetti's foundation, where played alongside legends like Diego Maradona, Iván Zamorano, Paolo Maldini, Roberto Baggio, Andriy Shevchenko, among others.

+In August 2025, Valdés joined the Chile national team for the Influencers World Cup Johor 2025 in Malaysia, alongside Roberto Gutiérrez and Mark González.